George W. Bush: Education and public health

 One of the administration's early major initiatives was the No Child Left Behind Act, which aimed to measure and close the gap between rich and poor student performance, provide options to parents with students in low-performing schools, and target more federal funding to low-income schools.
-This landmark education initiative passed with broad bipartisan support, including that of Senator Ted Kennedy of Massachusetts.
+This landmark education initiative passed with broad bipartisan support, including the support of Senator Ted Kennedy of Massachusetts.
 It was signed into law by Bush in early 2002.
 Many contend that the initiative has been successful, as cited by the fact that students in the U.S. have performed significantly better on state reading and math tests since Bush signed "No Child Left Behind" into law.
 Critics argue that it is underfunded and that NCLBA's focus on "high-stakes testing" and quantitative outcomes is counterproductive.

 On November 1, 2005, Bush launched a National Strategy for Pandemic Influenza, which culminated in an implementation plan published by the Homeland Security Council in May 2006.

-After being re-elected, Bush signed into law a Medicare drug benefit program that, according to Jan Crawford, resulted in "the greatest expansion in America's welfare state in forty years" – the bill's costs approached $7 trillion.
+After being re-elected, Bush signed into law a Medicare drug benefit program which, according to Jan Crawford, resulted in "the greatest expansion in America's welfare state in forty years" – the bill's costs approached $7 trillion.
 In 2007, Bush opposed and vetoed State Children's Health Insurance Program (SCHIP) legislation, which was added by the Democrats onto a war funding bill and passed by Congress.
 The SCHIP legislation would have significantly expanded federally funded healthcare benefits and plans to children of some low-income families.
 It was to be funded by an increase in the cigarette tax.
 Bush viewed the legislation as a move toward socialized health care, and asserted that the program could benefit families making as much as $83,000 per year who did not need the help.

 On May 21, 2008, Bush signed into law the Genetic Information Nondiscrimination Act, aimed to protect Americans against health insurance and employment discrimination based on a person's genetic information.
 The issue had been debated for 13 years before it finally became law.
 The measure is designed to protect citizens without hindering genetic research.